DIY HOLIDAY PROJECTS ON A BUDGET

 If you’ve ever received a gift from me, you know I taking wrapping very seriously.
 I love a good cloth ribbon and coordinated paper but even more, I like to create gift tags that can be used as Christmas tree ornaments or activities for children.
 Here are my favorite tags I’m giving out to my family members this year.

-As an Affiliate Marketing Associate I earn from qualifying purchases.
-This helps me keep the content coming, so thanks for your support!
+this helps me keep the free content coming, so thanks for your support!

 Cut each page in half and then in thirds until all images are on a separate sheet, facing the same direction.